-One thing we could say about the analysts on Cincinnati Financial Corporation (NASDAQ:CINF) - they aren't optimistic, having just made a major negative revision to their near-term (statutory) forecasts for the organization.
-Both revenue and earnings per share (EPS) estimates were cut sharply as the analysts factored in the latest outlook for the business, concluding that they were too optimistic previously.
+One thing we could say about the analysts on Coherent Corp.
+(NYSE:COHR) - they aren't optimistic, having just made a major negative revision to their near-term (statutory) forecasts for the organization.
+Both revenue and earnings per share (EPS) forecasts went under the knife, suggesting analysts have soured majorly on the business.

-After the downgrade, the consensus from Cincinnati Financial's four analysts is for revenues of US$6.1b in 2022, which would reflect a definite 14% decline in sales compared to the last year of performance.
-Following this this downgrade, earnings are now expected to tip over into loss-making territory, with the analysts forecasting losses of US$4.25 per share in 2022.
-Prior to this update, the analysts had been forecasting revenues of US$7.2b and earnings per share (EPS) of US$2.34 in 2022.
-There looks to have been a major change in sentiment regarding Cincinnati Financial's prospects, with a measurable cut to revenues and the analysts now forecasting a loss instead of a profit.
+Following the downgrade, the latest consensus from Coherent's 16 analysts is for revenues of US$5.0b in 2024, which would reflect a modest 3.2% improvement in sales compared to the last 12 months.
+Per-share losses are expected to see a sharp uptick, reaching US$1.32.
+Before this latest update, the analysts had been forecasting revenues of US$5.8b and earnings per share (EPS) of US$1.49 in 2024.
+There looks to have been a major change in sentiment regarding Coherent's prospects, with a measurable cut to revenues and the analysts now forecasting a loss instead of a profit.

 The Bottom Line

 The biggest low-light for us was that the forecasts for Coherent dropped from profits to a loss next year.
 Unfortunately analysts also downgraded their revenue estimates, and industry data suggests that Coherent's revenues are expected to grow slower than the wider market.
 After such a stark change in sentiment from analysts, we'd understand if readers now felt a bit wary of Coherent.

 There might be good reason for analyst bearishness towards Coherent, like recent substantial insider selling.
 For more information, you can click here to discover this and the 2 other risks we've identified.